 6. Should individual companies be in charge of reporting contracts for the import of goods?
 If yes, to whom should they report them within the Commission?
-Last update: 26 July 2022

 Individual companies should not report the concluded contracts to the Commission.
 They should report them to Member States who will then report all of the contracts concluded for the import of oil into their own territory to the Commission, using a common template.